 We’ve collated this along with our other curriculum design related resources into the padlet wall below using the canvas template which allows you to make links between resources, kind of like a mind map.

-You can view in full screen by clicking on the arrow icon at the top right hand side of the wall.
+You can view in full screen by clicking on the arrow icon at the top right hand side of the wall, or by using this link.

 Turnitin has released a major product upgrade.
 The new version of the service, called Turnitin Feedback Studio or TFS offers all the functionalities of Turnitin, but with a simplified, more intuitive interface.
 This should improve the user experience of the service.
 TFS is now fully integrated into GCULearn.